Essa-Ramzy/Dental-Accounting/README.md

 -   **Edit**: Update customer information with validation
 -   **View Records**: Click "Records" to see all treatments for a customer
 -   **Delete**: Soft delete customer (can be recovered if needed)
+-   **Restore**: Recover deleted customers from the Customer Trash page
 -   **Data Safety**: Deleted customers are hidden but preserved for recovery

 #### Customer Features